FAQ'S ABOUT THE NC GENERAL CONTRACTORS LICENSE EXAM

 Q: What reference books do I need and where can I get them?
 A: Please call us at 704.393.1553 and we will discuss the necessary books you will need depending on the classification you are seeking.

 Q: Is the Building Exam easier than the Residential Exam?
-A: No. Many of our competitors say the Building Exam is easier simply because they do not teach a Residential Seminar.
+A: Not harder, just different.
+Many of our competitors say the Building Exam is easier simply because they do not teach a Residential Seminar.
 The Building Exam does contain a large area (fifteen questions) on structural metals that is taken from two different reference sources not allowed into the exam.
 The information on metals is in an area that can only be memorized which causes difficulty for many people taking this exam.
 There is also a significant additional area on concrete that is not contained in the code book, therefore it must also be memorized.
 We can prepare you with equal success for EITHER classification.

 Q: I need an additional qualifier for my company.
 Do I have to submit an application package to the Licensing Board?
 A: No. You only need to submit a two-page Exam Request Form to the North Carolina Licensing Board for General Contractors.
 You can contact the Licensing Board and they will send you the appropriate form.